 After having gone to a funeral in Canada a couple of years ago and witnessing the warmth of love, the pain of missing it hit me.

-Once Mrs. CBB and I were done planning the funeral with her siblings the first thing we did was hire a lawyer to create a Will with us.
+Once Mrs. CBB and I were done planning the funeral with her siblings, we hired a lawyer to create a Will with us.